 On the outside, we may look happy and perfect and all put together, but look closely and most of us have scars and nicks and deep gouges from living because we live in a world where the decisions of others and our self affect the future and the here and now.
 We live in a world where chance and accidents and bad things happen.
 We live in a world where sin plays with cause and effect.

 And each time I remember the pastor’s words I know I am not alone in my trial or hardship.
-I know God is there besides me and helping me, but I also know that I am going through a necessary hard part of life that everyone experiences.
+I know God is there beside me.
+Helping me.
+And I also know that I am going through a necessary hard part of life that everyone experiences.

 Everyone has nicks and scars if they live very long.
 We have all experienced pain.
 Yours may come from different events and situations than mine, but we both have them.
 Or will in the future.